Barty darts through at Wimbledon

-Ashleigh Barty made light work of Harriet Dart as she cruised through to the fourth round at Wimbledon with a comprehensive 6-1 6-1 victory on Centre Court.

-The world number one hardly broke sweat against the 22-year-old wildcard, who shocked Beatriz Haddad Maia in round two, easing into the last 16 in 53 minutes.
+The world No.1 hardly broke sweat against the 22-year-old wildcard, who shocked Beatriz Haddad Maia in Round 2, easing into the last 16 in 53 minutes.

-Barty claimed a 15th successive victory and will meet Alison Riske in round four, after the American knocked out 13th-seed Belinda Bencic.
+Barty claimed a 15th successive victory and will meet Alison Riske in round four, after the American knocked out No.13 seed Belinda Bencic.

 Dart managed to hold her serve to avoid a whitewash, though Barty swiftly regained control in the next game to seal the set.